 Following HIPAA rules may not be as simple as it sounds.
 However, if there is one thing that you should never forget, it is to keep your patient’s best interest in mind.

-Need a reliable and secure business fax service?
+Do you need a reliable and secure business fax service?